Wireshark 4.7.0

 WS_DLL_PUBLIC bool add_hosts_file ( const char * hosts_file)

-The file can be added before host_name_lookup_init() is called and will be re-read each time host_name_lookup_init() is called.
+Registers a user-specified hosts file to be used for resolving IP addresses.
+The file can be added before host_name_lookup_init() is called and will be re-read each time that function is invoked.

 Parameters